The following essay is based on my medical research to understand my experience with this personal health condition.

 I suddenly lost quite a bit of hearing in my left ear one day.
-It started right after I took a shower, so I already imagined it was an earwax problem and I didn’t panic.
+It started right after I took a shower, so I already imagined it was an earwax problem, and I didn’t panic.
 Nevertheless, I had my doctor check it out just to be sure I was right.

-He told me to use an over-the-counter earwax softener and if that doesn’t work in a week, then I should see an ENT doctor.
-In severe cases, a specialist has the proper instruments to manually remove impacted earwax.
+He told me to use an over-the-counter earwax softener, and if that doesn’t work in a week, I should see an ENT doctor.
+In severe cases, a specialist has the proper instruments to remove impacted earwax manually.

 I was able to resolve the problem with the earwax softener at home, but it took a lot of patience and repeated softening and irrigation sessions, as I’ll explain.

-The process is to first soften the wax that’s impacted.
+The process is first to soften the wax that’s impacted.
 The safest method is with an earwax softener.
 This is supplied in a dropper bottle that can be used to place the required amount of fluid in the canal (usually 5 to 10 drops).

 With a little research, I found the Debrox Earwax Removal Kit.
-This includes a syringe that’s required to irrigate the canal after using the softener.
+It includes a syringe that’s required to irrigate the canal after using the softener.

 Most earwax softeners are 6.5% Carbamide Peroxide, so you can actually use any product that contains this as the active ingredient.
-Buying a lesser-known brand can save you some money and they work just as well.
+Buying a lesser-known brand can save you some money, and they work just as well.
 I later discovered a similar kit made by E-R-O that sold for less at Walmart.

 How to Use the Earwax Softener With My Improved Method